"So this is how liberty dies... with thunderous applause."

 - The page quote comes from Revenge of the Sith, the last of the Star Wars prequels, in which Chancellor Palpatine's plans come to fruition and he becomes Emperor.

 - Gabriel Over the White House is a very weird, unsettlingly positive take on a fascist takeover of the USA.
-It features the U.S. president declaring himself dictator, dissolving Congress so he can rule by decree, having gangsters executed immediately after a military trial, and threatening war against any country that defaults on its debts to the U.S.
+It features the U.S. president declaring himself dictator, dissolving Congress so he can rule by decree, having gangsters executed immediately after military trials, and threatening war against any country that defaults on its debts to the U.S.

 - Fun Fact: The movie was bankrolled by William Randolph Hearst, with some script doctoring by FDR.
 "I want to send you this line to tell you how pleased I am with the changes you made in Gabriel Over the White House,” Roosevelt wrote a month into ofﬁce.
 “I think it is an intensely interesting picture and should do much to help.”

 - The 1995 adaptation of Richard III had the Shakespearean Big Bad setting up a quasi-fascist monarchy in 1930's Britain.